Trans-Land-Development-Community/Register/README.md

 The harmony and order within the community completely depends on the intelligence and sense of responsibility of the members in order to preserver the freedom to the maximum extent.

 As for the economy, all works are VOLUNTARY and have NO PAYBACK.
-All donations are used to maintain the community and wiki orto deal with transgender emergency help requests.
+All donations are used to maintain the community and wiki or to deal with transgender emergency help requests.